ShernanJ/daytrace/README.md

 ## why ontologies (not ml-first)

-ml is great at detecting patterns.
+ml is effective at pattern detection under sufficient supervision.

 ontologies are better at:

-* expressing meaning
+- expressing meaning
-* making reasoning explicit
+- making reasoning explicit
-* letting llms explain *using structure*
+- allowing llms to explain *using structure*

-this project is about understanding the system first.
+this project prioritizes understanding and debuggability first.

 ml can come later.